Shawey94/NoisyNN/README.md

 ```

 ### Pretrained ViT
-In

-NoisyViT with ViT-B_16 (pre-trained on ImageNet-21K) achieved a top 1 accuracy of over 95% and a top 5 accuracy of 100% on ImageNet-1K:
+-NoisyViT with ViT-B_16 (pre-trained on ImageNet-21K) achieved a top 1 accuracy of over 95% and a top 5 accuracy of 100% on ImageNet-1K:
 <p align="left">
 <img width="500" src="https://github.com/Shawey94/NoisyNN/blob/main/ResImageNet.png">
 </p>